Graduate Costume Design

 Your third year in the Costume Design program will consist of similar expectations and responsibilities for actual productions.
 Classes will include portraiture and graduate-level costume design, which will focus entirely on large-scale, avant garde, nontraditional costume design.
 You will be required to complete a thesis prior to graduating that will take the form of a retrospective gallery show containing the your work, both realized and theoretical.
 In addition, you will have to present a professional gallery presentation depicting the depth of your work for your thesis.

-Alumni of our Costume Design program have all had great success building careers as Costume Designers.
+Alumni of our Costume Design program have all had great success building careers in professional costume design.
 Some even have Tony nominations as proof.
 You can see our graduates’ creativity shine in various Broadway and off-Broadway productions, on dance stages and in numerous regional theaters across the country.
 Many work in film and television and in a wide variety of other entertainment forms.